Shahril Jantan: Trials at Arsenal

 In November 2000, Shahril and Lionel Lewis was sent to the English Premier League club, Arsenal in London for a five-week training attachment where both of them rubbed shoulders with some of the top players in the premiership.
 They were training with the likes of Ashley Cole, Matthew Upson, David Bentley and Jermaine Pennant, who were from the reserve team and the youth team respectively.

 In Shahril 1st full season in the 2001 S.League, he won his first S.League title medal with Geylang United after a mixed season, sharing playing time with Lionel Lewis.

 SAFFC

-In 2002, Shahril moved to SAFFC as he was serving his National Service,a year where Shahril played 1 of his best season helping SAFFC winning the 2002 S.League, his second winners medal two years running.
+In 2002, Shahril moved to SAFFC as he was serving his National Service, a year where Shahril played 1 of his best season helping SAFFC winning the 2002 S.League, his second winners medal two years running.
 The same year, Shahril edged out long-time custodian goalkeeper, Rezal Hassan, taking the national number one jersey.

-Shahril was nominated for the Young Player of The Year award but lost to eventual winner Noh Alam Shah.
+Shahril was nominated for the Young Player of The Year award but lost to Noh Alam Shah.
 He was also named Straits Times Goalkeeper of the Year award for 2002 season.
-The national serviceman was a formidable presence in goal that year.